joshgillies/pingwrap/README.md

 ## Node.js Ping utility

 A easy to use utility for node.js to send ping requests

 ##Installation

+Install via npm

+    $ npm install pingwrap

+##Development

 Make sure you have the latest node, coffee-script and npm installed.
-To run:

-    $ coffee app.coffee

-For those coffee haters, I have compiled it to native javascript.
-To run:

-    $ node app.js
+The pingwrap source is located in src/ping.coffee

 ## Usage

-First include it to your application
+First require it in your application

-    var ping = require('./lib/ping');
+    var ping = require('pingwrap');

 You can then call the ping function by passing it two arguments: